-First of all, an important remark: when we talk about supporting API customers, we mean supporting developers and to some extent business partners.
-End users seldom interact with APIs directly, with an exception of several non-standard cases.
+From banning users, let's change the topic to supporting them.
+First of all, an important remark: when we talk about supporting API customers, we mean helping developers and to some extent business partners.
+End users seldom interact with APIs directly, with an exception of several non-standard cases: